Start Your Openwater Journey

 Essential Software:

-• KiCad - PCB design & schematics (free & open-source)
+• Altium - PCB design & schematics (free & open-source)

 • Git/GitHub Desktop - Version control for hardware files